KidkArolis/jetpack/docs/01-configuration-options.md

   -p, --port <n>      port, defaults to 3030
-  -d, --dir [path]    run jetpack in the context of this directory -c, --config        config file to use, defaults to jetpack.config.js --jsx <pragma>      specify jsx pragma, defaults to React.createElement or Preact.h if preact is installed -r, --no-hot        disable hot reloading
+  -d, --dir [path]    run jetpack in the context of this directory -c, --config        config file to use, defaults to jetpack.config.js -r, --no-hot        disable hot reloading
   -u, --no-minify     disable minification
   -m, --modern        build a modern bundle